-Performance management system is one of the most important aspects of an organization.
+A performance management system is one of the most important aspects of an organization.
 HR managers are usually the ones who carry out the performance management process in an organization.

-Most organizations already have a performance management system, but if you are planning to implement a performance management system in your organization or to improve the existing one, here’s a list of common reasons for the failure of performance management system that you might need to avoid.
+Most organizations already have a performance management system, but if you are planning to implement a performance management system in your organization or to improve the existing one, here’s a list of common reasons for the failure of the performance management system that you might need to avoid.

 So, a well-structured performance management system helps the employees understand the organizational strategies better and work towards achieving their goals with more motivation.

 Sometimes, managers aren’t able to communicate what they expect from their employees.
 It is important for them to communicate properly with the employees about the benefits of performance management.
-Employees should be provided with necessary resources to improve themselves constantly and should know the importance of continuous learning and a performance management system.
+Employees should be provided with the necessary resources to improve themselves constantly and should know the importance of continuous learning and a performance management system.

-4. Overemphasizing Recent Performances
+Overemphasizes On Recent Performances

 This is one of the most common mistakes that managers/ HRs make.
 Performance management processes are plagued with various biases in general.
 Recency bias is one of them.
 This is an unconscious bias since part of the problem can be attributed to memory and the way the mind makes associations.
 But it is a dangerous bias all the same.
 Very simply, it is because recency bias can make or break a performance review.
-So overemphasizing recent performance can result to failure of the performance management system.
+So overemphasizing recent performance can result in the failure of the performance management system.

 Appreciation and recognition are very important to keep your employees inspired and to drive productivity.
 A performance management system that doesn’t include recognition and rewards for employee performance tends to fail more easily.
 It is important to keep track of employee performance and appreciate their good work.